Cherry (2021 film)

-Cherry is a 2021 American crime drama film directed by Anthony and Joe Russo from a screenplay by Angela Russo-Otstot and Jessica Goldberg, based on the 2018 novel of the same name by Nico Walker.
+Cherry is a 2021 American crime drama film directed by Anthony and Joe Russo from a screenplay by Angela Russo-Otstot and Jessica Goldberg, based on Nico Walker‘s semi-autobiographical 2018 novel.
 It stars Tom Holland as the titular character, alongside Ciara Bravo, Jack Reynor, and Jeff Wahlberg.
 The film follows the life of Cherry, from a college student to a PTSD-afflicted veteran who robs banks to pay for his and his wife's drug addiction.

-Cherry was released in theaters on February 26, 2021, and was released digitally on March 12 on Apple TV+.
-The film received mixed reviews from critics, who praised Holland's and Bravo's performances but criticized its direction, tonal inconsistency and screenplay.
+Cherry was released in select theaters on February 26, 2021, and received a streaming release on March 12, by Apple TV+.
+The film received mixed reviews from critics, who praised Holland's and Bravo's performances, but criticized its writing and direction.

 Plot

 College student Cherry falls in love at first sight with his classmate Emily.
 Their relationship blossoms but Emily decides to leave him and study in Montreal.
 Cherry is devastated and enlists in the Army as a medic to escape his heartbreak.
 Just before he is about to leave for basic training, Emily realizes her mistake and confesses she is in love with Cherry too and that they are meant for one another.
 Cherry and Emily marry before his deployment.